-Temple University provides support for CST students engage in research projects with faculty on the main campus and at the School of Medicine through the Undergraduate Research Program, commonly known as URP.
-These research experiences often help students decide on career paths toward basic research, applied research or professional school.
-Many URP students are co-authors on scientific articles in top journals providing a boost to their post-college applications whether to industry or higher education.
+Undergraduates are encouraged to get involved in scientific research as part of their undergraduate experience.
+Most, if not all faculty members are open to providing undergraduates with research projects and experiences as a volunteer, for course credit, or in some cases, with payment.
+Research faculty in other departments and colleges, such as the Health Science Center, Bioengineering, and Psychology may also act as research advisors.
+These research experiences often help a student decide on career paths toward basic research, applied research or professional school.
+Many students are co-authors on scientific articles in top journals providing a boost to their post-college applications whether to industry or higher education.

-The university offers programs for creative research as well as internship programs.
-Also, Temple has an NIH Maximizing Access to Research Careers undergraduate training program for qualified student which offers mentoring, research internships and financial support and the NSF-funded AMP program.
+The College of Science and Technology provides support for CST students to engage in research projects through the Undergraduate Research Program, commonly known as URP.
+CST URP Program The college also offers an NIH sponsored Maximizing Access to Research Careers (MARC) undergraduate training program for qualified students which offers mentoring, research internships and financial support and the NSF-funded AMP (Alliance for Minority Participation) program.